pinobatch/libbet/06-audio/audio_brainstorming.md

 Tengen's _Klax_.
 But most games use software volume control instead.
 Thus a sound effect can be described with 2 bytes per frame.
-Pently, an NES audio driver by Damian Yerrick, has used the following format for sound effects since 2009 and instrument attacks since 2011.
+Pently, an NES audio driver by Damian Yerrick, has used the following format for sound effects and drums since 2009 and instrument attacks since 2014.

     FEDC BA98 7654 3210
     |||| |||| ||   ++++- Volume